Trevor Chinn (glaciologist)

 Trevor James Hill Chinn (9 August 1937 – 20 December 2018) was a New Zealand glaciologist, who conducted extensive surveys of the glaciers of New Zealand's Southern Alps.

 Early life

-Growing up near the farming settlement of Te Taho (about eight kilometers north of Whataroa) in South Westland, near the Franz Josef Glacier, Chinn was fascinated by water and glaciers at an early age.
+Chinn was fascinated by glaciers from an early age, having grown up near the farming settlement of Te Taho (about eight kilometers north of Whataroa) in South Westland, near the Franz Josef Glacier.
 While at the University of Canterbury Chinn joined the tramping club, and graduated with a BSc in geology.
 Chinn was the second of four children to Alfred and Myrtle (née Sweney) Chinn.